srushti/goldberg/INSTALLATION.md

 3. **Start the poller:**

-  If you are in development mode, the poller will be automatically start when you run `rails server` in the previous step.
+  If you are in development mode, the poller will start automatically when you run `rails server` in the previous step.

   But for production, you have to run the poller separately as a background daemon.
 It can be started from the command line as `bin/goldberg start_poller`